-Brexit is happening.
-The United Kingdom is leaving the European Union on January 31, 2020.
+Brexit happened.
+The United Kingdom left the European Union on January 31, 2020.

 In this blogpost, we give you an overview of what is changing and what will remain the same with GDPR after Brexit.